-Sequence of Proceedings - the members are advised to consider the sequence of business as outlined in the Agenda
+Sequence of Proceedings - as outlined in the Agenda

-Conduct of Chairperson - is the Custodian of rules, punctual, briefed, committed, sensitive, consults, not domineering?
+Conduct of Chairperson - is the custodian of rules, punctual, briefed, committed, sensitive, consults, not domineering.

 The Privilege, etiquette, decorum and conduct of Committee /Members - same as in House (Dress code, conduct and decorum) - Note that How you conduct yourselves in Committees will translate to how witnesses conduct themselves before you.